 To me, the modern connotations to the word ‘entertainment’ brings forth an idea of humdrum spectatorship.
 Sometimes I enjoy this when I need to unwind, but on the most part I prefer to spend my time working towards building a brighter future for my family or in active entertainment.

 By active entertainment I mean playing with your family, learning to play music, reading new ideas or books that challenge your thinking.
-Although difficult, all of these can be done in this lockdown environment.
-I don’t simply want to be entertained, but I want to be a participant rather than a spectator.
+These can all be done in this lockdown environment.
+I want to be a participant rather than a spectator.

 I think most FI/RE enthusiasts probably fall into this category, but for me this period does not represent an opportunity to experience a FI/RE lifestyle.
 Maybe for others it will, but I think most would prefer it to be on their own terms.

 I’m not sure I’m engaging in as much active entertainment as I would like at the moment, but I’m working hard so I can start to experience this leisure time without the distraction of a job, rather than the wolf in sheep’s clothing this lockdown period presents.